niker/elitecore.js/README.md

 Works fine with VUE3.

 ## Import
-Import or include the library, it will inject into arrays globally.
+Import or include the library, it will inject into global context.
 ```
 import './elitecore/elitecore-string';
 ```